Westwood Farm Junior School

 - 10.4: What arrangements does the school have for feedback from parents, including compliments and complaints?

-If a parent is unahppy about the SEN provision being made for their child, they should discuss the situation with their child's class teacher. if this fails to resolve the situation they should make an appointment with the SENCo or Head of School or Executive Headteacher.
+If a parent is unhappy about the SEN provision being made for their child, they should discuss the situation with their child's class teacher. if this fails to resolve the situation they should make an appointment with the SENCo or Headteacher.

 More information regarding the Complaints Policy can be found on our website.